-Bilimbi is a fruiting tree originating from humid tropical forests in Malaysia and Indonesia.
-Nowadays, it is found cultivated in neighbouring countries such as Thailand, Singapore, the Philippines, Myanmar (Burma), Sri Lanka and India.
-It is also common where populations of Indians and Sri Lankans have migrated and settled, such as Fiji, parts of Africa and the Caribbean.
+Bilimbi is a fruiting tree originating from humid forests in Malaysia and Indonesia.
+Over time, its range has spread to neighbouring Singapore, Thailand, Myanmar (Burma), Sri Lanka, India and the Philippines.
+It is also now common where populations of Indians and Sri Lankans have migrated and settled, such as Fiji, parts of Africa and the Caribbean.

 The tree may reach heights of up to 18 m (60 ft), though is more commonly 5 to 10 m (16 to 32 feet) tall with a short trunk and wide-spreading branches forming a rounded crown.
 The bark is brownish-pink and smooth on young trees, becoming grey and flaking on older trees.